 What’s the Difference Between a Motorcycle Jack and Car Jack?

 While it’s possible to lift your motorcycle using a car jack, this is not a solution we recommend.
-Car jacks are designed to lift cars and could damage your bike if used as a motorcycle lift.
+Car jacks are designed to lift cars for car maintenance and could damage your bike if used as a motorcycle lift.

 With a car jack you would have to find a flat surface on the bottom of the bike to use for lifting.
 You might need wooden blocks or motorcycle tie-down straps to keep the bike in place, or even another person to help you.

 The lifting surface on car jacks won’t be the right size and you’ll have to use jack stands to prevent the bike from wobbling around.
 This is not ideal for motorcycle maintenance and it would be easy for your bike to fall off, becoming damaged.